Dessert-Labs/claf/README.md

-# Degen - GitOps powered Design System Generator 🚀
+# Clafoutis - GitOps powered Design System Generator 🚀

-Degen is a powerful, automated design system generator that transforms your design tokens into production-ready code across multiple platforms.
+Clafoutis is a powerful, automated design system generator that transforms your design tokens into production-ready code across multiple platforms.

-Built on the [Design Tokens Community Group (DTCG) specification](https://tr.designtokens.org/), Degen ensures your design system remains vendor-agnostic while maintaining industry standards.
+Built on the [Design Tokens Community Group (DTCG) specification](https://tr.designtokens.org/), Clafoutis ensures your design system remains vendor-agnostic while maintaining industry standards.

-## Why Degen? 🤔
+## Why Clafoutis? 🤔

 In today's AI-powered development environment, maintaining brand consistency between design and code at scale is crucial.
-Degen bridges this gap by:
+Clafoutis bridges this gap by:

 - **GitOps-First Approach**: Treat your design tokens like infrastructure code - version controlled, reviewable, and deployable
 - **Industry Standard Compliant**: Built on the DTCG specification, ensuring your tokens are future-proof and portable